 • Similar to a condo, homes may require HOA fees that cover costs relating to security, maintenance, and access to any amenities in the neighborhood.

-A house typically will cost more than a condo or co-op apartment, but it will usually appreciate faster than a condo.
+• A house typically will cost more than a condo or co-op apartment, but it usually appreciates faster than a condo.
 However, in hot housing markets, an apartment or an apartment complex could prove to be an excellent investment.

 Finding the Right Real Estate Agent

-While buyers can search for an apartment on their own, professional help is often imperative.
+While buyers can search for an apartment complex on their own, professional help is often a smart move.

 Whether you’re a first-time homebuyer or a seasoned one, listing your top priorities can help an agent narrow down the options.
 Examples of things that could be important to you:

 • Proximity to work or school